Powell Family Cooking

 Instructions

-• Tilt the cracked egg into a bowl so the poached egg comes out gently.
-Spoon out the tight white egg and separate it from the loose membrane. *See notes
+• Tilt the cracked egg over a bowl, allowing the soft-boiled egg to slide out.
+Spoon out the tight white egg from the loose membrane.
+Serve immediately.

 Notes

-If you prefer your whites a little whiter after cooking, you can slide your egg into simmering water on the stove for about a minute.
+Top Tips If you prefer your whites a little whiter after cooking, you can slide your egg into simmering water on the stove for about a minute to poach it.

 Did you make this recipe?Tag @powell.family.cooking on Instagram